1dv022/syllabus/gettingstarted.md

 * Cloning an existing repository from github
 * Forking an existing repository from github
 * Working with the .gitignore-file
+* Using git from a bash-terminal
 * Adding files and commiting your changes
 * Pushing your commits to github

+How your system should be configured:
+* Git should be installed on your system.

 ### Basic bash-commands
 During the course you will getting quite familiar with navigating file structures and installing tools using bash-commands in a terminal.
 Even though you will be guided through all steps in the process it is good to know the basic commands in bash like: